U.S. awards new $628 mln contract to boost output of potential COVID-19 vaccine

 June 1 (Reuters) - The U.S. government on Monday entered into a $628 million contract with drugmaker Emergent BioSolutions EBS.N to boost manufacturing capacity for a potential COVID-19 vaccine.

-As drugmakers race to develop vaccines, tests and therapies for COVID-19, the United States is looking to secure manufacturing capacity under its "Operation Warp Speed" program announced in May to accelerate vaccine development.
+As drugmakers race to develop vaccines, tests and therapies for the disease, the United States is looking to secure manufacturing capacity under its "Operation Warp Speed" program announced in May to accelerate vaccine development.

 "Securing more manufacturing capacity here in America for candidates that make it to the final stages of Operation Warp Speed will help get a vaccine to American patients without a day wasted," Department of Health and Human Services (HHS) Secretary Alex Azar said in a statement.